-Depending on the types of business combinations, the Fair Trade Commission uses different frameworks or determining factors to consider whether the effect of business combinations may be substantially to restrain competition.
-In the following Parts, the frameworks or the determining factors are explained for each type of business combinations, horizontal, vertical and conglomerate.
+Depending on the types of business combinations, the JFTC uses different frameworks or determining factors to consider whether the effect of business combinations may be substantially to restrain competition.

+In the following Parts, the frameworks or the determining factors are explained for each type of business combinations, that is, horizontal, vertical and conglomerate one.